Mary Ann Beinecke Decorative Art Collection: Notes on the Royal School of Needlework

-Material culture
+Indonesian material culture

-The series De inlandsche kunstnijverheid in Nederlandsch Indie by J. E. Jasper and M. Pirngadie describes the material culture of the former Dutch East Indies (present-day Indonesia) and was first published in 1912.
+The series "De inlandsche kunstnijverheid in Nederlandsch Indië" by J. E. Jasper and Mas Pirngadi describes the material culture of the former Dutch East Indies (present-day Indonesia) and was first published in 1912.
 Part I deals with wicker work, basket weaving, and plaiting; Part II focuses on weaving, and Part III covers batik.
 The drawings by Mas Pirngadi are in color.

+From the book 'The encyclopædia of ornament' (1842) in the collection.

 Notes on the illustrator: "Raden Mas Pirgadie was born in Banyumas, west Java, possibly in 1875.
 As he was from an aristocratic family, he had contact with Dutch residents of the Netherlands East Indies (Indonesia) including the artist F.J.
 Du Chattel (1856–1917), who taught him to paint with watercolours in 1889.
 Pirngadie was a very skilled and accurate draftsman, and made illustrations for J.E.
 Jasper’s monograph on traditional arts and crafts of the Netherland East Indies that was published in 1912.
 From 1928, he worked for many years at the Bataviasch Genootschap van Kunsten en Wetenschappen (Batavia Society of Arts and Sciences, now the Museum Nasional) in Batavia (Jakarta).
 He also designed airmail postage stamps for the Post en Telegraafdienst (Post and Telegraph Services) of the Netherlands east Indies in 1931.
 He died in Batavia in 1936.